icon-cat-news News

 • Proof of identity and address

-• Written explanations, with evidence, for any discrepancies or missing documents
+• Written explanations, with supporting evidence, for any discrepancies or missing documents

-• If acting through a third party, written authority confirming they act on your behalf
+• If acting through a third party, written authority confirming they are instructed to act on your behalf

-The division may request further documentation as required.
-You can obtain most records from the relevant registry offices where the events took place.
+You can obtain most documents from the relevant registry offices where the life events took place.

 Bona Vacantia Claim Time Limits